juliangruber/_resume/README.md

 # resume

-this is the notable stuff I've done
+this is the notable creative stuff I've done

 ## 2012